SnootyMonkey/Falkland-CMS/API/REST/item.rst

 Some examples of items:

-* a VIC-20 cartridge for vic20.com
+* an item for the Dracula VIC-20 cartridge for vic20.com
-* a secondary source about *The Fall* for Camus.org
+* an item for a journal article about *The Fall* for Camus.org
-* a Youtube video about mudskippers for Mudskippers.org
+* an item for a book, *The Fall*, in Jack Freeman's Library
-* a book, *The Fall*, in Jack Freeman's Library
+* an item for a Youtube video about mudskippers for Mudskippers.org
-* a wikipedia entry on amoralism for nil.org
+* an item for the wikipedia entry on amoralism for nil.org
-* an Atari 7800 game for 8-bit.com
+* an item for the definition of the acronym PC for Falklandsophile.com
-* a John McKay quote for pitifulpirates.com
+* an item for a John McKay quote for pitifulpirates.com

 List Items
 ==========